 Other issues can arise around financing.
 African banks have historically taken a seven- or eight-year view on a borrower when agreeing to investment-grade corporate lending.
 While deals with government entities may have a tenure of up to 20 years, local banks’ credit systems have generally not been structured to go to that kind of length for private sector projects.
 So the fact that private PPAs typically run on a 15- to 20-year term initially made some banks wary of lending to them.

 In the past few years, however, banks have become increasingly comfortable with long-term debt on private PPAs and 18-year terms are now commonplace.
 This mindset shift has been supported by the arrival of a vibrant market in energy trading where the banks can take a view on the strength of the market, as opposed to the creditworthiness of the individual offtaker.
-In a wheeling arrangement, if the offtaker is unable to fulfil the contract, the asset will not be stranded as it will almost certainly be possible to find a replacement offtaker.
+In a wheeling arrangement, if the offtaker is unable to fulfill the contract, the asset will not be stranded as it will almost certainly be possible to find a replacement offtaker.

 Political and regulatory risk